mjanders6/Minecraft-Installer/README.md

 # Minecraft-Installer
-Light bash script to create a Java Edition Minecraft Server
+Light python script to create a Java Edition Minecraft Server

 I have been using [How to Make Minecraft Server on Ubuntu 20.04](https://linuxize.com/post/how-to-make-minecraft-server-on-ubuntu-20-04/#configuring-backups) to make a solid Minecraft server.
 This also works for Ubuntu 22.04.
-I am essentially breaking up this instructions into executable bash scripts to automate the process.
+I am essentially breaking up this instructions into a python script to automate the process.
 I will then test it out in an Ubuntu 22.04 VM to ensure it works properly.

+I initially crated bash scritps to automate the process. minecraft-install.sh is the script that can also be run to automate the process as well.

 # Install Dependencies
 - git